|Feature Article - August 2008|

 For more than 30,000 generations, none of them evolved the capacity to use the citrate, although billions of mutations occurred in each population, such that any typical base pair mutation would have been tested many times in each one.
 It is clearly very difficult for E. coli to evolve this function.
 In fact, the mutation rate of the ancestral strain from Cit– to Cit+ is immeasurably low; 10

 Let’s review a little bit.
-For normal E. coli to evolve the ability to digest citrate, the mutate rate is “immeasurably low.”
+For normal E. coli to evolve the ability to digest citrate, the mutation rate is “immeasurably low.”
 In other words, they could not measure the rate because it never happened.
 In the “potentiated” E. coli, Blout said the rate was “extremely low.”
 So, the question is, “What potentiated [enabled] some clones enough that their mutation rate changed from immeasurably low to extremely low?”
 Here is where the historical contingency comes in.

 Remember that historical contingency was Stephen Jay Gould’s unproven hypothesis.
 Blout and his colleagues were attempting to prove Gould correct.
 In his honor,